ippo615/experiments/bluetooth/readme.md

 	sudo service --status-all 2>/dev/null | grep bluetooth

-You will see one of (the stuff in parenthesis is my explaination of the output):
+You will see one of (the stuff in parenthesis is my explanation of the output):

 	 [ + ]  bluetooth (it is running)